Jo-pl/Daily-bot/README.md

 docker-compose -f docker.compose.yml
 ```
 ## Run the dev Environement
-You will need [Docker](https://www.docker.com/get-started) and [docker-compose](https://docs.docker.com/compose/install/) install on your machine.This is will install for you the tested version of node we use for this project , all the dependancies and also a mongoDB database.
+You will need [Docker](https://www.docker.com/get-started) and [docker-compose](https://docs.docker.com/compose/install/) installed on your machine.
+This will enable you to install the node version needed to run this project, all the dependancies and also a mongoDB database.

 Execute the following commands in repo root.
 ```bash